-Full-Time Student: a student who carries 12 or more credits per semester.
+- Full-Time Student: A student who carries 12 or more credits per semester.

-Part-Time Student: a degree or certificate candidate who carries fewer than 12 credits per semester.
+- Part-Time Student: A student who carries fewer than 12 credits per semester.

-Satisfactory Progress: As long as a student is officially enrolled and permitted to continue his/her studies toward a degree or certificate at the College, the student will be considered to be making satisfactory progress.
+As long as a student is officially enrolled and permitted to continue his/her studies toward a degree or certificate at the College, the student will be considered to be making satisfactory progress.
 Students receiving financial aid must meet additional criteria to remain eligible for continued financial aid.